TatianaTylosky/launch-your-first-website/guide.md

 ###Your mission:

 You're going to build and launch your own amazing "About Me" website!
 AND it will be totally free.
-Sound to good to be true?
-[False](http://i.imgur.com/A688v8m.png).
+Sound to good to be true? <a href="http://i.imgur.com/A688v8m.png" target="_blank">False</a>.

-Here is [the example](http://tatianatylosky.github.io/personal-website-example/) we will be referring to throughout this guide:
+Here is <a href="http://tatianatylosky.github.io/personal-website-example/" target="_blank">the example</a> we will be referring to throughout this guide:

 ![](images/tatiana.png)

 ###Guide Philosophy

-This guide is based on the principle of [project-driven learning](http://blog.thinkful.com/post/100829199278/project-based-v-s-project-driven-learning).
+This guide is based on the principle of <a href="http://blog.thinkful.com/post/100829199278/project-based-v-s-project-driven-learning" target="_blank">project-driven learning</a>.
 We believe the best way to learn a new skill is by creating a project of your own.

 We also think learning should be as clear and painless as possible.
 Therefore throughout this guide we will use GIF images to help you follow along with each step.
-Also at the end of each section we'll go into detail explaining the theory behind what you just did.
+At the end of each section we'll go into detail explaining the theory behind what you just did.

 ###What do I need?